smangul1/Microbe-scope/Genome_Coverage_Visualizer/MiCoP_Reference_Database/README.md

 3. Move NCBI-RefSeq-Viral folder from NCBI-RefSeq to EuPathDB
 4. Exclude NCBI-RefSeq-fungi from NCBI-RefSeq
 5. Exclude any organism from NCBI-RefSeq that is included in EuPathDB
+6. Generate all nonoverlapping K-mers of size 30bp from RefSeq
+7. Concat all contigs from EuPath
+8. BWA-MEM K-mers of RefSeq to concatenated contigs of Eupath
+9. Generate Homology Information Folder

 ## Download EuPathDB.org
 ```